 When you work from home, you need to be mindful of things that those who have full-time employment might not need to worry about to the same extent.
 Be aware of common issues such as carpal tunnel (if you do a lot of typing or writing), or other health problems.
 If you love what you do while working from home, you’re probably hoping to do it for a long time.
 So take care of yourself.

 [Why am I writing about working from home?
-Every Tuesday this summer, I will post about a lesson I have learned from 111 writing and editing projects.
-I realize that today is Wednesday, and that is because I was camping with my family yesterday.
-Sometimes schedules have to go out the window when it comes to family, a priority.]
+Every Tuesday this summer, I will post about a lesson I have learned from 111 writing and editing projects.]

 If you’re looking for an editor or ghostwriter, I’d love to hear from you.
 I have over ten years of experience in writing and editing and would be happy to work with you to take your project to the next level.